axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

  <div class="_quotespan">Why?</div>
  <div class="_quotespan">Because you exist every day and your existance contributes to the creation and growth of things, wether you are (air quotes) <em>working</em> or not.</div>
  <div class="_quotespan">OK, go on.</div>
- <div class="_quotespan">You get one RAD per day and at the end of, say, a monthly cycle the app figures what percentage of your recognized contribution each co-owner gets and gives  each person that many RADs.</div>
+ <div class="_quotespan">You get one RAD per day and at the end of, say, a monthly cycle the app figures what percentage of your recognized contribution each co&ndash;owner gets and gives  each person that many RADs.</div>
  <div class="_quotespan">So you don&rsquo;t get to keep the <span class="_paradigm">RAD</span>s, right?</div>
  <div class="_quotespan">Nope.
 Right.</div>
  <div class="_quotespan">What are the rules that determine that a recognized contributioin is legit?</div>